 Discount points are another typical buyer’s closing cost that is a type of prepaid interest.
 The buyer can purchase discount points up front to reduce the interest rate charged by the bank.
 Although the bank requires a credit report and loan application, these fees are negotiable and may be covered by the bank.

 3. Appraisal Fees

 Appraisal fees are fees for a professional appraiser to assess the home’s value.
 They’re a typical closing cost for buyers.
 They’re generally required by lenders and cost $300 – $500+ on average, depending on the type of property, location and property size.
 Even if your lender doesn’t require it or if you’re purchasing the property using all cash, an appraisal is recommended so you know the fair market value of the property and don’t overpay for it.

 4. Title Insurance

-Private mortgage insurance is a closing cost that is applied to any home purchase with a down payment less than 20%.
+Private mortgage insurance is a buyer’s closing cost that is applied to any home purchase using a conventional loan with a down payment less than 20 percent.
 Private mortgage insurance protects the lender from losing money if the borrower ends up in foreclosure.
-PMI fees vary around 0.3 percent to about 1.5 percent of the original loan amount per year, depending on the size of the downpayment and the borrower’s credit score.
+PMI fees vary around 0.3 percent to about 1.5 percent of the original loan amount per year, depending on the size of the down payment and the borrower’s credit score.

 Local governments charge recording fees and taxes to record the sale of property.
 These transfer taxes (another term for recording fees and taxes) vary from state to state.
 For example, in California, the tax is assessed on any transfer that has a value of more than $100, and the rate is $.55 for each $500 of value.
 In New York, the rate is $2.00 for each $500 on all transfers.
 New York has a separate mortgage recording tax, with a rate of $.50 per $100 of value.